csswizardry/csswizardry.github.com/_posts/2011-02-09-css-powered-ribbons-the-clean-way.md

 wordpress_id: 2469
 categories:
 - Web Development
-tag:
+tags:
   - CSS
-- CSS3
   - HTML
-- Markup
 ---

 I’ve started buying [.net magazine](http://www.netmag.co.uk/) again recently.
 I don’t normally but I was hoping it might help in my search for a super-awesome new agency.
 I was flicking through this month’s edition when I happened upon a Create a wraparound ribbon tutorial.
 I thought I’d give it a read as I really love little design conundrums and how other people solve them.
 I was a little surprised to see it had been done in five elements.
 I challenged myself to do it in one...